What are the SR 167 HOT lanes?

 Are there plans to extend the SR 167 HOT lanes?

 WSDOT has legislative authorization to continue operating the SR 167 HOT lanes through June 2017.
-Because WSDOT received authority to continue operating HOT lanes on SR 167, the southbound HOT lane will be extended south to 8th Street East.
+Because WSDOT received authority to continue operating HOT lanes on SR 167, the southbound HOT lane was extended south to Pacific.

 How do the SR 167 HOT lanes compare to the I-405 Express Toll Lanes?